-Good question, you might think your Android or iPhone are fine as your car assistant.
+Good question, you might think your Android or iPhone is fine as your Car assistant.
 So, here are my thoughts and feelings on that question.

 3: My iPhone isn’t smart enough to connect to all my home devices.
 I have Google Home, Amazon Alexa and Apple Homekit all connected but Apple Home isn’t integrated with enough devices for me to want to use it.
 This way I can control my smart home from anywhere.
 That includes setting the alarm if I need to, controlling heaters, garage door, lights, switches etc.

 4: Having just a phone doesn’t let you play music through the car and use a smart assistant through the phone.
 Phones have to be all-in on one of these.
 Either the phone is connected to the car stereo/speakers or it isn’t.
 You can’t talk and listen to Siri through your phone but have music streaming from your phone through the car stereo speakers.

 This way you have your smart assistant and music playing and utilising the car stereo.

 5: Phones don’t have Alexa built-in natively – as in you can’t just say ‘Alexa, blah blah blah’.
 You can do it with Google Assistant and Apple Siri but not Alexa.